Time is a Croc

 I go downstairs, as I do three times a week, to meet my friend Giselle in the basement.
 It's a huge space full of Olympic-scale exercise equipment--even a big jungle gym Giselle and I climb on.

 Gulp!
-Giselle looks hot in her red dance/exercise leotard.
+Giselle looks hot in her red dance/exercise leotard and gauze wrap skirt.
 Well, she always looks hot.
-I always get very shy around her.
+And I always get very shy around that heat.

 But I don't realize the half of it.
 The ball's nowhere to be seen, but I hear it... still gurgling as the ball goes down the nearest hole--as in miniature golf, the hole is a pipe taking the ball who-knows-where.